ETA's 2006 ceasefire declaration: Formal ending, subsequent ETA attacks and reactions

 Despite the fact that all political parties and analysts in Spain -including those in the Basque country- and abroad considered the "ceasefire" ended with the Barajas bombing (accordingly, the negotiation tables were not resumed ever since that date) it was only weeks after, on 5 June 2007, that ETA released a communiqué through the Berria newspaper's web site formally announcing the end of the "permanent ceasefire" by midnight.
 ETA also announced that it would "act in all fronts in defence of Euskal Herria".

 On 21 June 2007, Spanish police found 130 kg (285 pounds) of explosives in a car parked in the town of Ayamonte, near the Southern Portuguese border.
 The cache was suspected to belong to ETA, stoking fears that attacks would be imminent after the group announced the end of the "permanent ceasefire" on 5 June 2007.

 On 9 October 2007, ETA members placed a bomb under the car of the bodyguard of a PSE-EE (Socialist Party of the Basque Country) council member of Galdakao.
 The bodyguard, Juan Carlos Domingo Galíndez, was seriously injured.

 On 1 December 2007, members of ETA shot dead two Spanish civil guards in Southern France.
 They are the first fatalities blamed on ETA in nearly a year.
-The two unarmed plainsclothes civil guard officers were in Capbreton, France, to meet with French police about joint operations against ETA, which traditionally uses France as a base for its attacks in Spain.
+The two unarmed plainclothes civil guard officers were in Capbreton, France, to meet with French police about joint operations against ETA, which traditionally uses France as a base for its attacks in Spain.
 The civil guards entered a cafe for their breakfast where three ETA suspects were by chance.
 The suspects recognized them and ambushed them on the parking, fleeing then in a car, later leaving it to commandeer a second car.

 At the beginning of 2008, ETA said that it would base its calls for independence on the Kosovo status.

 On 21 February 2008, two former ETA leaders, José Luis Álvarez Santacristina (previously responsible for ETA's political positions) and Kepa Pikabea (previously responsible for ETA's armed actions) both serving jail sentences at that time, released a joint note to the press stating that "ETA did not take into account the opinion of the majority of ETA inmates at the time of breaking the most recent truce" and that the "armed struggle is useless and an obstacle" for Basque nationalism.
 Days before the note was released, they had both been expelled from the ETA inmates collective.